Milk’s fridge life is limited to only a few days, so if you have bought in bulk, it can quickly turn sour.

 How to freeze milk safely

 Milk can only be frozen if it is not past its best before date, so check the expiration date first before using valuable freezer space.
-The milk must then be poured into a plastic airtight container or jug.
-Do not freeze milk that comes in cartons, as this material is not suitable.

 You can freeze milk in large or small quantities according to your needs.
 By transferring it into appropriately sized containers, you can enjoy milk as and when you require it without regular visits to the shops.